Awesome

 <p align="center"> <picture> <source media="(prefers-color-scheme: dark)" srcset="https://github.com/flashinfer-ai/web-data/blob/main/logo/FlashInfer-black-background.png?raw=true"> <img alt="FlashInfer" src="https://github.com/flashinfer-ai/web-data/blob/main/logo/FlashInfer-white-background.png?raw=true" width=55%> </picture> </p> <h1 align="center"> Kernel Library for LLM Serving </h1> <p align="center"> | <a href="https://flashinfer.ai"><b>Blog</b></a> | <a href="https://docs.flashinfer.ai"><b>Documentation</b></a> | <a href="https://join.slack.com/t/flashinfer/shared_invite/zt-2r93kj2aq-wZnC2n_Z2~mf73N5qnVGGA"><b>Slack</b></a>| <a href="https://github.com/orgs/flashinfer-ai/discussions"><b>Discussion Forum</b></a> | </p>FlashInfer is a library and kernel generator for Large Language Models that provides high-performance implementation of LLM GPU kernels such as FlashAttention, SparseAttention, PageAttention, Sampling, and more.
 FlashInfer focuses on LLM serving and inference, and delivers state-of-the-art performance across diverse scenarios.

-The unique features of FlashInfer include:
+The core features of FlashInfer include:

 FlashInfer support PyTorch, TVM and C++ (header-only) APIs, and can be easily integrated into existing projects.